Identity Theft Protection

 - They scam you, often through email, by posing as legitimate companies or government agencies you do business with.

-Identity thieves utilize personal information in a variety of ways.
-Some of those are as follows:
+Identity thieves utilize personal information in a variety of ways:

 - They call your credit card issuer and, pretending to be you, ask to change the mailing address on your credit card account.

-- They open a new credit card account, using your name, date of birth, and SSN.
+- They open a new credit card account, using your name, date of birth, and social security number (SSN).

 - They establish phone or wireless service in your name.